Mountain Stage with Larry Grocebuy tickets

 Singer/songwriter Larry Groce serves as the show’s host, artistic director and co-producer.
 The Mountain Stage house band includes jazz pianist Bob Thompson, vocalist Julie Adams, bass player Steve Hill, drummer Ammed Solomon and guitarists Michael Lipton and Ryan Kennedy.
 The band is directed by Ron Sowell.

-Peoples Bank Theatre and Mountain Stage with Larry Groce are excited to announce three of the guests for the radio show’s first appearance in the Pioneer City on April 9: Shemekia Copeland, Bridget Kearney, and The T Sisters.
+Peoples Bank Theatre and Mountain Stage with Larry Groce are excited to announce four of the guests for the radio show’s first appearance in the Pioneer City on April 9: John Németh & The Blue Dreamers, Shemekia Copeland, Bridget Kearney, and The T Sisters.

 Whether she’s belting out a raucous blues-rocker, firing up a blistering soul-shouter, bringing the spirit to a gospel-fueled R&B rave-up or digging deep down into a subtle, country-tinged ballad, Shemekia Copeland sounds like no one else.
 This month, Shemekia was nominated as the 38th Annual Blues Music Award’s Contemporary Blues Female Artist.
 Shemekia won that same category in 2016 after the release of Outskirts of Love.
 Her acclaimed eighth album, released by Alligator Records in September 2015, was also nominated for a Grammy Award.

 The Chicago Tribune says Copeland delivers “gale force singing and power” with a “unique, gutsy style, vibrant emotional palette and intuitive grasp of the music.”
 NPR Music calls her “fiercely expressive.”
 She has sung with Eric Clapton, Bonnie Raitt, B.B.
 King, Buddy Guy, Mick Jagger, Keith Richards, Carlos Santana, James Cotton and opened for The Rolling Stones.